zglu/ivis/README.md

 ## Export HTML code

 Users can now export the html code of their chart and integrate it into HTML slides.
-Currently available HTML frameworks include reveal.js, remark.js, deck.js, etc. A easy-to-use integration tool is [IPRES](https://ipres.xyz).
+Many HTML frameworks can be used, including reveal.js, remark.js, deck.js, webslides, etc. An easy-to-use integration tool is [IPRES](https://ipres.xyz).

 ## Credits